Tyreezew/fictional-machine/README.md

 # Description
 This is a CLI app that allows a user to perform create, read, update, and delete (CRUD) functions on a SQL database representing the departments, roles and employees of a company.
 It is set up in a user friendly way, and requires no knowledge of SQL commands to operate.

-# The application gives yout the following options:
+The application gives you the following options:

 View all employees with the option by role and department Add an employee, role, or department